-Nevertheless, a range of government inquiries and regulatory reviews over the last decade have identified a number of issues of insurance affordability and availability for some groups of consumers and businesses.
-Some market segments have exhibited large premium increases and even withdrawal of capacity that have created severe problems for businesses dependent on suitable insurance coverage to be able to operate.
+Nevertheless, a range of government enquiries and regulatory reviews over the last decade have identified a number of issues of insurance affordability and availability for some groups of consumers and businesses.
+Some market segments have exhibited large premium increases and even withdrawal of capacity, particularly in the last two to three years, that have created severe problems for businesses dependent on suitable insurance coverage to be able to operate.

-This review relates exclusively to commercial lines of insurance and primarily to SMEs (small and medium enterprises).
+This first part of the review relates exclusively to commercial lines of insurance and primarily to SMEs (small and medium enterprises).